Arbitration Lawyer

 Under the Arbitration and Conciliation Act, 1996, there is limited scope for appeals against arbitration awards.
 Parties can challenge an award under Section 34 of the Arbitration and Conciliation Act, 1996 on limited grounds, such as:

-Litigation Support Services by Bhatt & Joshi Associates
+Appeals Under the Litigation Support Services by Bhatt & Joshi Associates Act

 At Bhatt & Joshi Associates, we provide comprehensive litigation support services for arbitration proceedings.
 Our team of experienced lawyers can assist our clients in drafting arbitration agreements, preparing the necessary documents, and representing them before the arbitrator or panel of arbitrators.
 We strive to provide our clients with the best possible legal representation to ensure that their interests are protected throughout the arbitration process.